ronny38/SCSLengthStatistics/README.md

 #define NUM_OF_RANDOMS_PER_JOB <Your Choice Here>
 ```

+### Compile the code
 Now, compile the code.
-For instance, in Linux OS the code can be compiled using the following command:
+For example, in Linux OS the code can be compiled using the following command:
 ```
 g++ -std=c++14 *.cpp -pthread -o ScsRunner
 ```

 ## Analyzing the Code

 There are two coding files: "SCS_statistics_binary.R" and "SCS_statistics_quaternary.R", the instructions are relevant for both.
-The first step is to configure the directory as follows:
+The first step is to set the directory which contains the resulted data, as follows:

 ### Git Directory
 **Important**: Change backslashes to regular slashes.